HackBulgaria/Programming101-CSharp/week05/03-OOPExercises/Readme.md

 Our hero must fight his enemies in order to reach the exit of the dungeon.

-Our `Dungeon` should have a `hero_attack(by)` method, which checks if our hero can attack either by weapon or by spell, again having a `by` keyword-argument, like the `Weapon`
+Our `Dungeon` should have a `heroAttack(by)` method, which checks if our hero can attack either by weapon or by spell, again having a `by` keyword-argument, like the `Weapon`

 A fight happens when:

 * Our hero walks into the same position as the enemy - then the fights start automatically
-* Our hero is within some range of the enemy and triggers `hero_attack` method call.
+* Our hero is within some range of the enemy and triggers `heroAttack` method call.
 Then we can attack our enemy, but our enemy must walk to our place in order to start attacking us.
 This is really helpful with spells!

 Implement a `Fight` class that takes a hero and an emeny and simulates a fight between them.